Warren Delano Jr.: Career

-In the 1850s, Delano, along with his brother Franklin and Asa Packer (the builder of the Lehigh Valley Railroad and founder of Lehigh University), headed a land company that purchased several thousand acres and established the town of Delano, Pennsylvania.
+In the 1850s, Delano, along with his brother Franklin and Asa Packer, builder of the Lehigh Valley Railroad and founder of Lehigh University, headed a land company that purchased several thousand acres and established the town of Delano, Pennsylvania.

 Delano lost much of his fortune in the Panic of 1857.
-In 1860, he returned to China, except this time he went to Hong Kong where he rebuilt his fortune.
+In 1860, he returned to China, except this time to Hong Kong, where he rebuilt his fortune.
 During the U.S. Civil War, Delano shipped opium to the Medical Bureau of the U.S. War Department.

 Personal life

 On November 1, 1843, Delano was married to Catherine Robbins Lyman (1825–1896), a daughter of Joseph Lyman and Anne Jean (née Robbins) Lyman, during a short visit to Massachusetts.
-Together, they were the parents of:
+Together, they were the parents of eleven children: